thomastepi/bluewave-onboarding/README.md

 - Use a strong, random secret key (minimum 32 characters)

-- Docker uses the JWT Secret on `.env`.
-If you run `npm run dev` locally in backend folder it uses the JWT Secret in `./backend/.env`

-4. Enable IP check for the API
+6. Enable IP check for the API
    If the ENABLE_IP_CHECK is set to true, but the ALLOWED_IP_RANGE and ALLOWED_IPS are not set, the API will work for all IP addresses.

 ```env